netravatimurari/LoRa-based-Envi-Rover-/-README.md

 # LoRa-based-Envi-Rover-
-An environment monitoring rover built using sensors and microcontroller for real-time data collection via C++ programming.
+An environment monitoring rover is remotely operated robotic system built using Lora module, sensors and microcontroller for real-time data collection via C++ programming.

 ---